NeoGranular/lanyon/_posts/2016-08-24-martial-god-chapter-01-36.md

 “It’s quite unclear why second young master of the Xu family went up on the stage.
 We will take a look.”

-His voice had barely died, when the two brothers saw Xu Yucai’s gaze turned into their direction.
+His voice had barely died, when the two brothers saw Xu Yucai’s gaze turning in their direction.

 Although, down the stage, a lot of heads were moving about, Xu Yucai’s gaze was like a sharp blade which was firmly fixed on He Yixuan.